 In recent years, antibiotic resistances have become increasingly significant in the area of hygienic parameters.
 As part of the HyReKA project, TZW is conducting extensive research on the presence of antibiotic-resistant pathogens and antibiotic resistance genes in raw water.

-In this large-scale joint project, the dissemination of resistant pathogens via waste water from hospitals, communal areas, animal fattening farms and abattoirs and from airports should be investigated and suitable counterstrategies developed.
-The results should help to better identify and avoid the risk of multi-resistant bacteria spreading.
+Against this background the dissemination of resistant pathogens via waste water from hospitals, communal areas, animal fattening farms and abattoirs and from airports was investigated in this large-scale joint project and suitable counterstrategies developed.
+The results will help to better identify and avoid the risk of multi-resistant bacteria spreading in the aquatic environment.

-As part of the HyReKA project, TZW is involved with detecting antibiotic-resistant bacteria and antibiotic resistance genes in raw water.
-Together with the partners, culture-based and molecular biological detection methods were standardised and subsequently used for monitoring.
-The use of molecular biological microbial source tracking tools is also tested to determine the origin of antibiotic resistances.
+As part of the HyReKA project, TZW was involved with detecting antibiotic-resistant bacteria and antibiotic resistance genes in water used for drinking water production.
+Together with the partners, culture-based and molecular biological detection methods were standardized and subsequently used for monitoring.

 Stange C., Tiehm A.: Verhalten von Antibiotika-Resistenzgenen bei der Trinkwasseraufbereitung.
 Veröffentlichungen aus dem Technologiezentrum Wasser, ISSN 1434-5765, TZW-Band 76 (2017)